TheAgns/DatabaseExam/README.md

 📁serverclient --> our NunaMarket application using next.js (Application code) readme on how to run in, inside the folder

+📁Scripts --> contains all scripts
   📁Neo4j --> scripts for Neo4j
     📁MSSQL --> scripts for Mssql
       📁MongoDB --> scripts for MongoDB

 # Step 2
 ## Project solution: